 Ingredients for Pork Stroganoff

-- Sour Cream – when cooking, I always use full-fat sour cream, not low-fat
+- Sour Cream – when cooking, I always use full-fat sour cream, not low-fat.
+The sour cream makes the sauce extra rich and creamy.

-- White Wine – choose a dry white wine, like Sauvignon Blanc or Pinot Grigio
+- White Wine – choose a dry white wine, like Sauvignon Blanc or Pinot Grigio.
+If you don’t like to cook with wine or don’t drink, you can substitute the wine with either chicken broth or apple juice.

-- Chives – for this recipe, I use this brand of lightly dried chives because it saves some time, but if you have fresh chives, use them
+- Chives – for this recipe, I use this brand of lightly dried chives because it saves some time, but if you have fresh chives, use them.
+Fresh parsley can be a substitute for the chives if you prefer.

 - Egg Noodles – cooked according to package directions and drained